justletmeliv/Lockdown-Board-Games/README.md

 ### License:

-Monikers is available under a Creative Commons BY-NC-SA 4.0 license and its name is trademarked by Palm Court LLC.
+The Monikers game is available under a Creative Commons BY-NC-SA 4.0 license and its name is trademarked by Palm Court LLC.
 Alex Hague and Justin Vickers made the original game.